-History of Fort Matanzas
+History of Fort Matanzas National Monument

 Like the Castillo de San Marcos fifteen miles north in St Augustine, Fort Matanzas is built from coquina, a stone quarried in Florida made of compressed shells and natural mortar.
 It’s pretty cool to look at up close.

 The fort was active from 1742 until the last Spanish soldiers left (only three of them) in 1821.
 Fort Matanzas continually changed hands between the Spanish, British and Americans for the duration of its use.
 Busy place, that fort.
 It survived lots of attacks and hurricanes, but really took a beating.
 From 1821 on out it was held by the US military but wasn’t being kept up.
-It even weathered the US Civil War.
+It even weathered the US Civil War and remained mostly standing.

-Eventually, it was just in really bad shape… and then became the first building in US history to get federal funds for the purpose of historic preservation (shared with Castillo de San Marcos).
+Eventually, it fell into decay and then became the first building in US history to get federal funds for the purpose of historic preservation (shared with Castillo de San Marcos).
 Pretty cool, huh?
 Thank goodness it got funding to rebuild and restore.
 I think it’s one of the coolest National Monuments.

 How to actually get to the Fort